What does a Test Engineering Manager do?

 Test Engineering Manager Job Description Sample

-The Test Engineering Manager is responsible for leading and overseeing the test engineering team, ensuring the quality and reliability of software products.
-This role involves managing test strategies, coordinating with cross-functional teams, and driving continuous improvement in testing processes.
+The Test Engineering Manager is responsible for overseeing the test engineering team, ensuring the delivery of high-quality software products through effective testing strategies and processes.
+This role involves managing a team of test engineers, collaborating with cross-functional teams, and driving continuous improvement in testing practices.

 Responsibilities: